JouleCai/geospacelab/README.md

 """
 As the viewer is an instance of the class EISCATViewer, which is a heritage of the class Datahub.
-The variables can be retrieved in the same ways as shown in Example 1.
+Thus, the variables can be retrieved in the same ways as shown in Example 1.
 """
 n_e = viewer.assign_variable('n_e')